 The clear water in sloughs originates from local surface runoff and groundwater upwelling.
-Groundwater of 2-4°C upwells in some slough channels throughout the year, thus keeping these areas relatively ice free in the winter.
+Groundwater of $2-4^{\circ}$ C upwells in some slough channels throughout the year, thus keeping these areas relatively ice free in the winter.
 The shallow infiltration from the Susitna River is the primary source of the groundwater in many of the sloughs (APA 1984).
 Local runoff can be an important source of water for some sloughs in the summer.

 The stage in the mainstem controls the water surface elevation of the lower portion of the sloughs by forming a backwater that can extend some distance upstream into the slough.
 This backwater is divided into two parts--clear water from the slough and turbid water from the mainstem.
-The mainstem water creates a plug at the mouth of the slough that backs up the clear water in the slough.
+At high mainstem discharges, the water level in the mouth of the slough raises and backs up the clear water in the slough.
 As the stage in the mainstem drops, the size and character of the backwater changes, reducing the depth of water at the entrance to most sloughs.